Thomas Brisbane: The Bathurst War

 The rapid rate of land appropriation in the Bathurst region during Brisbane's time as governor caused the displacement of the resident Wiradjuri people.
 Their resistance to colonisation led to conflict between the British settlers and these local Indigenous Australians.
 The Bathurst War, as it became known, resulted in the killing of dozens of Wiradjuri men, women and children, together with the deaths of around 13 stockmen.

 By August 1824, this conflict was causing major disruptions to British interests in the region and, with a view of ending the war by force, Brisbane declared martial law over the Bathurst area.
 Soldiers under Major James Thomas Morisset scoured the region for Wiradjuri, while groups of armed colonists massacred them with impunity.
 When Brisbane declared an end to the war in December 1824, the Wiradjuri had been defeated with their main leader, Windradyne, suing for peace.

 "Exclusives" disgruntled with Brisbane

 Despite receiving large tracts of land for free and a virtually unlimited supply of cheap convict labour, many of the colonial elite in New South Wales were displeased with Brisbane.
 These so-called "exclusives", led by people such as John Macarthur and the ultra-conservative clergyman Samuel Marsden, were critical that Brisbane's policies, such as a free press, did not go far enough toward establishing New South Wales as an aristocratically led plantation economy.
-Brisbane also did not always receive loyal support from his administrative officers, and in particular from Frederick Goulburn, the colonial secretary.

-Recall to England

-Charges of various kinds against Brisbane were sent to England.
-The worst of these, that he had connived at sending female convicts to Emu Plains for immoral purposes, was investigated and found to be without foundation.
-Brisbane discovered that Goulburn, the colonial secretary, had been withholding documents from him and answering some without reference to the governor, and in 1824 reported his conduct to Lord Bathurst.
-In reply, Lord Bathurst, who had also reproached Brisbane for his conduct in handling the war with the Wiradjuri, recalled both the governor and the colonial secretary in dispatches dated 29 December 1824.